 In the continuity of commitment.

-Through the power of habit.
+Through the power of self-awareness.

-It holds you in high yet unclear standards and is reinforced by your ‘sense of otherness’ coloring your perception with judgment, shame, and a sense of obligation to others.
+It holds you in high yet unclear standards and is reinforced by your sense of otherness coloring your perception with judgment, shame, and a sense of obligation to others.
 When being right is more important than being happy and at peace with yourself and others, you can be sure that the ego-mind has taken over your perception and your inner voice has been overpowered and squelched.

-Rescue Your Creative Inner Child
+Reclaim Your Creative Inner Child

 © 2015 Yol Swan.
 All rights reserved.